zeecitizen/docker-rstudio-h2o/README.md

 Run H2O in RStudio using this docker image

-Place docker file to a folder such as at /home/linux_user/mydockerbuild
+Download and place Dockerfile and supervisord.conf to a folder such as at /home/linux_user/mydockerbuild

 cd into this folder mydockerbuild